interBayes/interBayes.github.io/_pages/events.md

 <div style="background-color: #f7f7f7; border: 2px solid gray; padding: 20px; margin: 20px;">
   <strong style="color: darkred;">May 2025: An introductory tutorial to Stan.</strong><br>
-  A hands-on tutorial on how to get started with Stan.
-Held at Uppsala University.  *More information coming soon.*
+  A hands-on tutorial on how to get started with Stan held at Uppsala University.  *More information coming soon.*
 </div>